mattrothenberg/styleguide-boilerplate/README.md

 2. `$ cf login`
 3. `$ cf create-space [spacename]` *[i]*
 4. `$ cf target -o "[orgname]" -s "[spacename]"` *[i]*
-5. Deploy your styleguide using the staticfile buildpack using the [manifest](https://github.com/mattrothenberg/styleguide-boilerplate/blob/master/manifest.yml) or a [make file](https://github.com/mattrothenberg/styleguide-boilerplate/blob/master/Makefile)
+5. Deploy your styleguide using the staticfile buildpack using the [manifest](https://github.com/mattrothenberg/styleguide-boilerplate/blob/master/manifest.yml)
 *[i] This can also be managed online via [PWS](http://run.pivotal.io)*